Operational Policing

 To successfully complete your probationary period and attain the qualification you will need to have evidenced all practice-based competencies, passed all academic modules.
 Apprentices will need to attain Functional Skills Level 2 in English and Mathematics (where not already attained the equivalent) as prescribed in the College of Policing requirements for the apprenticeship route.

-- Modern Day Policing
+- Policing Knowledge (PCSO)

-- Full Operational Competence
+- Policing Operational (PCSO)

 The use of sub-contractors